elibarrow/BAE305-SP24-LAB5/README.md

 **Part 2**

+Created the LED circuit with a Potentiometer and found the Baud Rate as well as set the blinking time to value read from the potentiometer.

 Image 2: Our LED circuit with Potentiometer
 <p align="center">
   <img src= https://github.com/elibarrow/BAE305-SP24-LAB5/blob/main/IMG_3456.JPG width=50%>
 </p>

 **Part 3**

+Created the LED circuit with a Photoresistor and found the minimum and maximum analog values you can detect with the circuit.
+We also created a code that would only turn on the LED when the brightness detected by the photoresistor is low.

 Image 3: Our LED circuit with Photoresistor
 <p align="center">